MixinNetwork/mixin/doc/remote-procedure-calls.md

 #### listallnodes

-List all nodes ever existed.
+List all nodes that ever existed.

 *Parameter*